The Texas Chainsaw Massacre

+This film is extremely violent and bloody, the profanity never stops, the characters aren't particularly likeable, and the story doesn't make sense.
 THE TEXAS CHAINSAW MASSACRE is a remake of a 1974 low-budget horror movie by the same name.
-The original movie about 5 Texas teens who stumble across a family of cannibals was considered extremely edgy when it was released, but it now seems downright quaint when compared to modern horror movies like this remake.
+The original movie about five Texas teens who stumble across a family of cannibals was considered extremely edgy when it was released, but it now seems downright quaint when compared to modern horror movies like this remake.

 Families can talk about...